Imaduddin-Mohammed/hangman/README.md

 ![Image](milestone_2_snippet.png)

 ### Task 3
-- INPUT() function is used to ask the user for an input of string which contains only single letter of alphabet
+- *input()* function is used to ask the user for an input of string which contains only single letter of alphabet
 ```python
 guess = input('Enter a single letter')
 ```